Ten Things You Should Know About Divorce: click here

 Contested or litigated case.
 The far end of the spectrum is the contested, or litigated case which is usually started with one spouse filing for divorce, possibly on fault grounds.
 The other spouse is served with a temporary restraining order which has pages of stuff that the judge is ordering the spouse not to do.
 Spouses who are served this usually become defensive and act in a manner that they feel protects their interests which they perceive are being attacked.

-A court hearing is held in approximately 7-14 days at which hearing the court, if the parties cannot agree, will make temporary orders such as who lives where, who pays what bills, who sees the children when.
+A court hearing is held in approximately seven to fourteen days at which hearing the court, if the parties cannot agree, will make temporary orders such as who lives where, who pays what bills, who sees the children when.

 The case then proceeds on with information gathering and at some point the parties and their attorneys will go to mediation.
 If the case is not resolved in mediation a judge will make a decision on final trial.
-This could take 3-15 months.
+This could take three to fifteen months.

 Each case is different.
 Discuss your fact situation with your attorney.